FalixNodes-Software/KB-articles/content/_posts/other/discord/2026-02-20-create-discordjs.md

 6. Complete the Billing steps (if needed) or press "Create My Server".

-7. Select the server to go open the console and wait for nodeJS to be installed.
+7. Select the server to go open the console and wait for Node.js to be installed.

 ## Setting up the Discord Bot